Paperback-iOS/website/src/getting-started/adding-content/third-party-extensions.md

+---
+title: Third-Party Extensions
+description: Add content to the app using third-party extensions.
+---

 # Third-Party Extensions

 Third-party extensions are not developed or maintained by the Paperback developers.
 Therefore, we do not offer support for these extensions, nor do we permit discussions about them on the official Discord server or GitHub page.